GfSE/SpecIF-Pages/Documentation/69_SpecIF_ReqIF.md

 ---
 title: "SpecIF-ReqIF Mapping"
 layout: default
+parent: "Model Integration"
-parent: "Documentation"
+grand_parent: "Documentation"
 nav_order: 69
 ---

 # SpecIF-ReqIF Mapping

 Transforming SpecIF to ReqIF is bidirectional.
-Files can be exported and imported back and forth without losing any data.
+Files can be exported and imported in a round-trip without losing any data (if the partner's tool is also capable of round-trips).

 Note that there are SpecIF-Attributes which don't have a ReqIF equivalent yet, such as "revisions", "replaces" and "alternativeIds".
 A way to utilize those attributes is creating an additional ATTRIBUTE-DEFINITION in ReqIF.